matteo9966/Node-JS-TS/README.md

   - no mongodb, using a local json-db database
   - adding swagger documentation ( todo )
   - added testing rsa keys
-  - added integration tests for login signup and api/jobs/all endpoints
+  - added integration tests for login signup and api/jobs/all endpoints post api/jobs, patch api/jobs (only missing getAll and delete)